-- Information by Lambda Valencia and Orienta office service.
+- Information about Lambda Valencia and Orienta office service.

-- Information by ACATHI-Barcelona on assistance, campaigns and attention during the state of alarm.
+- Information from ACATHI-Barcelona on assistance, campaigns and attention during the state of alarm.

 We would like to express our strong solidarity with everyone in Spain at this difficult time, and to thank the authorities and all the health professionals and others in diverse public and private sectors for their collective efforts to get through this health emergency together.